 Our curriculum is designed to deliver these aims.
 Everyone at the school works hard to ensure that all our children are challenged to have the age related skills and knowledge needed to read, write and calculate with numbers.
 Closing the gap in vocabulary on entry and promoting rich language throughout the curriculum gives children the tools they need to appreciate and participate in the world around them.
 We want our children to develop their voice and to be able to communicate with confidence their view and understanding.
 We want all our children who face difficulty or uncertainty in their lives to succeed.

-Our caring and skilled staff offer an inclusive education for all the children.
-We aim to nurture them to be independent, responsible and resilient.
+We aim to nurture our children to be independent, responsible and resilient.
 We also want our children to extend friendship, respect and kindness to all who they meet.
-The school's strong behaviour policy and simple golden rules of 'Be Safe, Be Kind, Be Respectful' help us to achieve this.
-The school also actively seeks to nurture children's healthy lifestyles, interest in sport and awareness of safety in our modern world.
+The school's strong behaviour policy and simple golden rules of 'Be Safe, Be kind, Be Respectful' help us to achieve this.
+The school also actively seeks to nurture children's healthy lifestyles, mental health, interest in sport and ability to keep safe and happy in our modern society.

 In the 21st Century we believe that the most successful learners will be those who are innovative and flexible in their approach to learning.
-At Wootey we want to develop enquiring children who are confident to investigate and design solutions.
-These children will also be collaborative and effective communicators.
-We are eager to develop these skills through opportunities for our children to be creative and expressive in subjects such as art, dance, music and theatre.
+At Wootey we aim to develop enquiring children who are confident to investigate and design solutions.
+We are eager to develop these skills through opportunities for our children to be creative and expressive in subjects such as Art, Dance, Music and Theatre.